-Neil has held a number of CEO and senior management roles in a wide variety of industries in New Zealand, UK, Hong Kong and Australia including power construction, manufacturing, sales and distribution, financial services, transport and the public service.
-He was the inaugural Chief Executive of Industry New Zealand a crown entity which was responsible for the development and implementation of strategies and programmes for industry and regional development.
+Neil has held CEO and senior leadership roles in New Zealand, UK, Hong Kong and Australia, in a wide variety of industries including power construction, manufacturing, sales and distribution, financial services, transport and the public service.
+He was the inaugural Chief Executive of Industry New Zealand (INZ), a crown entity responsible for industry and regional development.
+Under his leadership INZ was acknowledged by the OECD as having “economic programmes and strategies that were at the forefront of best practice internationally”.

 Neil was appointed Director of Electra in 2007 and Chair in July 2016.